Polymyalgia rheumatica (PMR) is a condition that causes pain, stiffness and inflammation in the muscles around the shoulders, neck and hips.

 To start with, you may be prescribed a moderate dose of prednisolone, which will be gradually reduced over time.

-Most people with polymyalgia rheumatica will need a course of corticosteroid treatment that lasts for 18 months to 2 years to prevent their symptoms returning.
+Most people with polymyalgia rheumatica will need a course of steroid treatment that lasts for 12 months to 2 years to prevent their symptoms returning.

 Up to 1 in 5 people with polymyalgia rheumatica develop a more serious condition called temporal arteritis (also known as giant cell arteritis), where the arteries in the head and neck become inflamed.

-- a severe headache that develops suddenly (your scalp may also feel sore or tender)
+- a new or frequent headache that usually develops suddenly (your scalp may also feel sore or tender)

-- pain in the jaw muscles when eating
+- pain in the jaw muscles or tongue when eating or talking

 Unlike polymyalgia rheumatica, temporal arteritis requires immediate medical attention.
-This is because it can cause permanent sight loss if not treated promptly.
+It can lead to serious problems like stroke or blindness if not treated quickly.